 Dependencies

 Prior to the network diagram, the project manager must have determined the dependencies of each task.
 In theory, every task must be dependent on at least one other (except the first task) else it would not be part of the project.
-Hence, if you are in a project management class make sure they are all dependent upon one another.
+Hence, in a project management class you will generally need to make sure they are all dependent upon one another.

 There are four types of dependencies: